WallarooLabs/wally/book/getting-started/run-a-application.md

 - Our Metrics UI that allows you to monitor the performance and health of your applications.
 - Giles receiver is designed to capture TCP output from Wallaroo applications.
 - Giles sender is used to send test data into Wallaroo applications over TCP.
+- Our example Wallaroo application.

 You're going to setup our "Celsius to Fahrenheit" example.
 Giles sender will be used to pump data into the application.
 Giles receiver will receive the output and our Metrics UI will be running so you can observe the overall performance.

+The Metrics UI process will be run in the background via Docker.
+The other three processes (receiver, sender, and Wallaroo) will run in the foreground.
+We recommend that you run each process in a separate window.

 Let's get started!